kubernetes/kops/docs/networking.md

 their installation processes.
 With that in mind, we do not support problems with different CNI providers but support configuring Kubernetes to run CNI providers.

-## Specifying network option for cluster creation

-You are able to specify your networking type via command line switch or in your yaml file.
-The `--networking` option accepts the three different values defined above: `kubenet`, `cni`, `classic`, and `external`.
-If `--networking` is left undefined `kubenet` is installed.

 ### Weave Example for CNI

-#### Installation Weave on a new Cluster
+#### Installing Weave on a new Cluster

-The following command sets up a cluster, in HA mode, that is ready for a CNI installation.
+The following command sets up a cluster, in HA mode, with Weave as the CNI and networking policy provider:

 ```console
 $ export $ZONE=mylistofzones